Paul reassures the Thessalonians regarding the participation of dead saints in the arrival of Jesus from heaven – 1 Thessalonians 4:13-18.

 letters to the Thessalonians, Paul applies it in all but one

-instance to the future “coming” of Jesus.
-Once he uses it to refer to the “arrival”
+instance to the future “arrival” of Jesus.
+Once refers to the “arrival”

-“The dead in Christ will rise first.”
-This is the “new” information introduced by Paul.
-Dead believers will rise even before those saints who remain alive are transformed.
+“The dead in Christ will rise FIRST.”
+This is the “new” information introduced by Paul in this letter.
+Dead believers will rise EVEN BEFORE those saints who remain alive are transformed.
 This knowledge is provided to comfort the Thessalonians concerning their dead brothers and sisters.

 Paul describes three audible

-features that will occur that day: the “shout,” the voice of an “archangel,”
+features that will occur on that day: the “shout,” the voice of an “archangel,”

 and the “trumpet of God.”
 He does not state to whom the “shout”